 GENERAL PLAN POLICY CONSISTENCY FINDINGS Policy No. Policy Consistency Finding 6.2.2.2 The County shall preclude development in areas of high and very high wildland fire hazard or in areas identified as wildland-urban interface (WUI) communities within the vicinity of Federal lands that are a high risk for wildfire, as listed in the Federal Register Executive Order 13728 of May 18, 2016, unless such development can be adequately protected from wildland fire hazard, as demonstrated in a WUI Fire Safe Plan prepared by a qualified professional as approved by the El Dorado County Fire Prevention Officers Association.
 The WUI Fire Safe Plan shall be approved by the local Fire Protection District having jurisdiction and/or California Department of Forestry and Fire Protection.
 (Resolution 124-2019, August 6, 2019) Consistent : The CVSP site is not located in a high or very high fire hazard severity zone.
 The CVSP has an approved Wildland Fire Safe Plan prepared by a Registered Professional Forester (RPF).
 TE 6.2.3: ADEQUATE FIRE PROTECTION on of uniform fire protection standards to development projects by fire districts.
 6.2.3.1 As a requirement for approving new development, the County must find, based on information provided by the applicant and the responsible fire protection district that, concurrent with development, adequate emergency water flow, fire access, and fire fighting personnel and equipment will be available in accordance with applicable State and local fire district standards.
 Consistent: The CVSP will be reviewed by the El Dorado Hills Fire Department and will be subject to providing acceptable service to the new development including adequate emergency water flow, fire access and services consistent with State and local fire district standards.
 6.2.3.2 As a requirement of new development, the applicant must demonstrate that adequate access exists, or can be provided to ensure that emergency vehicles can access the site and private vehicles can evacuate the area.
 Consistent: Approval of the first tentative subdivision map will demonstrate consistency with this policy.
 6.2.3.3 Day care centers shall be subject to conformance with all applicable sections of Title 19 of the Fire Code.
-Consistent: Child Day Care Centers and Small Family Day Care Homes, are allowed in the CVSP and will be incompliance with Title 19 as applicable.
+Consistent: Child Day Care Centers and Small Family Day Care Homes, are allowed in the CVSP and will conform with Title 19 as applicable.
 6.2.3.4 All new development and public works projects shall be consistent with applicable State Wildland Fire Standards and other relevant State and federal fire requirements.
 Consistent: An approved Wildland Fire Safe Plan has been prepared for the CVSP.
-OBJECTIVE 6.2.4: AREA-WIDE FUEL MANAGEMENT PROGRAM Reduce fi re hazard through cooperative fuel management activities.
+OBJECTIVE 6.2.4: AREA-WIDE FUEL MANAGEMENT PROGRAM Reduce fire hazard through cooperative fuel management activities.
 6.2.4.1 Discretionary development within high and very high fire hazard areas shall be conditioned to designate fuel break zones that comply with fire safe requirements to benefit the new and, where possible, existing development.
-Not Applicable: The CVSP is not located within a high or very high fire hazard severity zone.
+Consistent: The majority of CVSP is not located within a high or very high fire hazard severity zone.
+A small portion of the southeast corner of the plan is located in the high fire hazard area.
+The CVSP Fire Safe Plan addresses fuel reduction and fire safe requirements within the Plan Area.
 6.2.4.2 The County shall cooperate with the California Department of Forestry and Fire Protection and local fire protection districts to identify opportunities for fuel breaks in zones of high and very high fire hazard either prior to or as a component of project review.
 Not Applicable : The CVSP is not located within a high or very high fire severity zone.